Navigating GST Offences And Penalties: A Comprehensive Guide For Compliance In India

 • Suspension of Registration: Temporary suspension of GST registration for non-compliance.

-• Cancellation of License: In severe cases of repeated non-compliance, a business’s GST registration can be cancelled.
+• Cancellation of Licence: In severe cases of repeated non-compliance, a business’s GST registration can be cancelled.

 Avoiding Common Offences